 Current Exhibits

-Although the Connecticut State Museum of Natural History (CSMNH) does not currently have centralized exhibit space, we do continue to develop traveling and permanent exhibits that are displayed across the UConn campus and beyond.
-All exhibits are free to view and are available during the business hours for the building where they are located.
+All exhibits are free to visit and are open during the business hours for the building where they are located.
 Check this space to see what, when, and where exhibits are available.

 Treehopper